gismo-framework/ExpressionLanguage/README.md

 ExpressionLanguage Component
 ============================

+This is a fork of Symfony ExpressionLanguage Component made suitable for the Gismo Framework (Dynamic Variable access)

 The ExpressionLanguage component provides an engine that can compile and evaluate expressions.
 An expression is a one-liner that returns a value (mostly, but not limited to, Booleans).